ESDLMapEditorESSIM/docker-toolsuite/Experimental/kubernetes-deployment/README.md

 ### Step 2.
 Log in to the ESDL MapEditor

-Using your webbrowser go to `http://localhost:8111`
+Using your webbrowser go to `https://domain.tld`
 ![](Documentation/Images/mapeditor-portal.png)

-Press `Start` and log in using the admin credentials.
+Press `Start` and log in using the generated admin credentials.
 ![](Documentation/Images/mapeditor-login-screen.png)

 You should see the following screen now: